amanojas/Website/static/course syllabus/ECO_4000_Spring_2022.md

 </table>
 ## Required Software

 The assignments throughout the semester will involve some problems that require coding.
 The primary software for the class will be R as it is open source and available for free to all.
+Please find these links below to install R and R-Studio on your machine.

 Install R - https://cran.r-project.org/